 Over the course of four bleak weeks, young Winslow is tasked with all the manual labor in and around the lighthouse.
 Thomas, on the other hand, makes it absolutely clear that upkeep of the light itself — that is, the top of the lighthouse enclosed in glass — is strictly his duty.
 This penchant for declaration without explanation defines Thomas, who speaks in an obsolete maritime dialect and is dogmatically superstitious, warning Winslow that it’s bad luck to kill a bird or not finish a toast: “God who hear’st the surges roll, deign to save a suppliant soul,” he toasts before every meal.
 By some stroke of misfortune, a violent storm hits the island the day they are supposed to leave.
 As tensions rise between the two, so does Winslow’s curiosity about Thomas’s backstory and his secrets — luckily for Winslow, however, Thomas has little interest in his past: “Your guilty conscience is as tiresome and boring as any guilty conscience,” he dismisses him.

-Egger couples these rising tensions with provocative imagery and sound, often imbuing otherwise abject subjects with a provocative beauty.
+Egger couples these rising tensions with provocative imagery and sound, often imbuing otherwise abject subjects with an eerie beauty.
 Cinematographer Jarin Blaschke’s 35mm black and white stock paints the film with a grainy, harrowing feel that evokes an old photograph — and the material world is true to the period, from their long johns to wooden lobster nets.
 The sheer darkness of the film, which is only briefly accentuated by daylight or a gas lamp, puts into stark relief the only source of constant light, the lighthouse, which seems to possess a spirit of its own: Winslow witnesses a naked Thomas standing in its light, struck motionless by its power.
 A blaring foghorn frequently sounds — but no ships ever come ashore.

 In order for a film to succeed with only two actors, both must be absolutely spectacular, and they are.
 “The Lighthouse” sees Pattinson’s best performance yet as Winslow, who’s set on getting a fresh start.
 With a droopy moustache, weathered skin, and a lit cigarette always hanging out the side of his mouth, Pattinson is almost unrecognizable in appearance and demeanor.
 He conceals a bubbling anger under a reticent countenance, though he does occasionally defy Thomas, who finds any and all work he does unsatisfactory.
 And when he does unleash his fury, Pattinson rises to the occasion and indulges his anger, hurling out insults in rapid succession or smashing a seagull to absolute shreds — he is so sensational that even his inconsistent British accent is forgivable.